sepigraph/splat-to-rgb/README.md

 # splat-to-rgb
 ## About
 This is a lightweight Python script utility crafted to streamline the processing of Gaussian Splat PLY files.
-It efficiently transforms the FDC (Foveated Differential Coordinates) color properties of the input PLY file into RGB (Red, Green, Blue) properties, resulting in a new PLY file with improved color representation and enhanced readability for use in 3D software applications.
+It efficiently transforms the FDC (Foveated Differential Coordinates) color properties of the input PLY file into RGB (Red, Green, Blue) properties, resulting in a new PLY file with accurate color representation and easy readability for use in 3D software applications.

 ## Installation:
 Clone repo and open a Command Prompt in its path, run: